 Oklevueha NAC welcomes people of all races, nationalities, religions and lifestyles without prejudice.
 To see information about recent public events, take a look at the Rotary International World Peace Conference.
 Enjoy the video presentation here.
 A recent article in the Huffington Post highlights some of our members and the wonderful works they are involved in.
 Take a look here to see how we are supporting the protests against the North Dakota Pipeline.

 Our movement is growing substantially because many people are coming to an understanding of how important it is to preserve the ancient ways even as we use technology to make our lives easier.
 Progress and power to do things without having within us a spiritual center just leads us to more efficient ways to destroy ourselves physically, spiritually and emotionally and to destroy our world that has so abundantly blessed us and provided for us.
 Because of this growth, we find that more leaders and medicine people are needed to bless our members and give them guidance.
-If you are a member who has felt the call to bless others, take some time to look at our sacred wisdom circle trainings.
+If you are a member who has felt the call to bless others, and want to learn more about these ways, take some time to look at our Sacred Wisdom Circle Teachings for Branch Leaders and those seeking certification as Medicine People.
 Also review some of our new pages.
 The menu above can take you to many paths of understanding.